noahzeldin/dissertation/reception_analysis.md

       - [Convert general (reduced) corpus and dfm to dataframes for later use](#convert-general-reduced-corpus-and-dfm-to-dataframes-for-later-use)
-      - [Create corpus, dfm, ca, etc. of each piece w/o unknown GPO (for CA)](#create-corpus-dfm-ca-etc.-of-each-piece-wo-unknown-gpo-for-ca)
+      - [Create corpus, dfm, ca, etc. of each piece without unknown GPO (for CA)](#create-corpus-dfm-ca-etc.-of-each-piece-without-unknown-gpo-for-ca)
   - [FactoMineR Set-Up (for CA)](#factominer-set-up-for-ca)
   - [Keywords In Context (KWIC) and Keyword Exploration](#keywords-in-context-kwic-and-keyword-exploration)
       - [Create function to link KWIC with data](#create-function-to-link-kwic-with-data)
       - [Explore various KWIC](#explore-various-kwic)
-          - [Special Case: LEHRLERN in rightwing articles on The Mother](#special-case-lehrlern-in-rightwing-articles-on-the-mother)
+          - [Special Case: LEHRLERN in rightwing articles on *The Mother*](#special-case-lehrlern-in-rightwing-articles-on-the-mother)
       - [Additional Terms Post-Processing (DFMs)](#additional-terms-post-processing-dfms)
   - [Dates of Publication with